-In 2014 the Company received dividends from its subsidiaries amounting to € 10.3 million (2013: € 14.6 million).
-In 2014 impairment losses of investments in subsidiaries were € 2.5 million (2013: € 1.5 million).
+In 2014 the Company received dividends from its subsidiaries pairment losses of investments in subsidiaries were € 2.5 million (2013: € 1.5 million).
 Impairment losses were recognized based on a model for testing the recoverable amount of investments in subsidiaries.